-Filing an intent to use trademark application with the United States Patent and Trademark Office (USPTO) may be a good option if your trademark is not yet in use in commerce.
+Filing an intent to use trademark application with the United States Patent and Trademark Office (USPTO) under Section 1(b) may be a good option if your trademark is not yet in use in commerce.
 It’s essentially a way to reserve your right to use a name, logo, or slogan in connection with the advertising and sale of specific products/services.
 Assuming your intent to use trademark application eventually becomes a trademark registration, all of your rights will date back to the filing date of the application.
 In other words, filing an intent to use trademark application prevents others from potentially acquiring common law trademark rights in a similar name while your trademark application is going through the registration process.

 Can I File an Intent to Use Trademark Application?

 In order to file an intent to use trademark application, you must meet two requirements:

 - You must have a bona fide intention to use the trademark in commerce in connection with the products and/or services identified in the trademark application.
 Put another way, you must have a legitimate and genuine intent to provide all of the products/services listed in your application and that you’re not filing the application merely to reserve a right to use the mark.

 - You must be entitled to use the mark in commerce in connection with the products and/or services identified in the trademark application.
 This means that the person or entity listed as the applicant is, in fact, the person or entity that will control the use of the trademark and the quality of the products/services you intend to provide.

 After you file your intent to use trademark application, it will be reviewed by a trademark examining attorney at the USPTO just as if your application was filed on an in-use basis.
 The only difference is that the examining attorney won’t require any proof of use of your trademark before approving your application for publication.